CompAndSave/hugo-decap-ti/content/posts/feeding-birds-year-long.md

 I hope I've inspired you to start feeding birds all year long.
 Have fun!

 **Awanthi Vardaraj** lives and writes in the port city of Chennai, in the south of India, where she runs her own small artisanal bakery and keeps a garden full of jasmine plants and herbs that she still cannot name.
 As a freelance writer, she mostly focuses on food, feminism, travel, mental health, and poverty.
 She also nurtures a deep love for the Oxford comma and the semicolon.
-Visit her website at [www.awanthi.com](http://www.awanthi.com/) and follow her on Twitter at [AwanthiVardaraj](https://twitter.com/AwanthiVardaraj).
+Follow her on Twitter at [AwanthiVardaraj](https://twitter.com/AwanthiVardaraj).

 *How do you take care of our feathered friends?
 Do you find squirrels too pesky when you're feeding birds?
 Share your tips below or on Facebook and Twitter.*